SPoovathumkadavil/Syvio-Detrola/BIO/Cell Structure and Function/Classification.md

     - Advances in molecular biology have led to the use of genetic data (DNA sequencing) for classification.

 - **Phylogenetics**:
     - Phylogenetics is the study of evolutionary relationships among organisms.
-It uses techniques like cladistics to construct phylogenetic trees that represent the branching of lineages.
+It uses techniques like cladistics to construct [[Phylogenetic Trees|phylogenetic trees]] that represent the branching of lineages.

 - **Domains of Life**:
     - The highest level of classification includes three domains: Bacteria, Archaea, and Eukarya.